 - Set the sushi mold (bottom piece and frame) on a work surface.
 Take a large enough piece of plastic wrap and line the inside of the mold.

-- Take 1/4 of the rice and spread to the bottom evenly.
+- Take some of the rice and spread to the bottom evenly about half way up of the mold’s cavity.
 Wet the surface of the top wood press and press the rice.

 - Uncover and spread enough shiso leaves to cover the surface.
-Take additional 1/4 of the rice and spread evenly.
+Take some additional rice and spread evenly.
 Wet the surface of the top wood press and press again.

 - Gently remove the sushi from the mold (keep the plastic wrap on) and let it rest in refrigerator for 1 hour or so (this will hep the sushi rice to set and becomes easier to slice).
 Unwrap and slice to your desired thickness.
 Serve with soy sauce and wasabi.